yvelikova/axway-open-docs/content/en/docs/central/cli_environments.md

 ## Create an environment

-Environments can be created by providing the environment name:
+Create an environment by providing the environment name:

 ```
 amplify central create env <name> -o json
 ```

-Environments can also be created by supplying the path to a valid .yaml, .yml, or .json file that defines a specific resource:
+Create an environment by providing the path to a valid .yaml, .yml, or .json file that defines a specific resource:

 ```
 amplify central create environment <name> -f <filepath>